 Deposits and Withdrawals

 Kids are never too young to learn the details of how money works, including the idea of interest.
 You could define interest for your students as payments made for the use of money and explain how interest is part of many financial situations.
-Your students can see how interest can be a positive (as in savings accounts) or a negative (like with loans and mortgages).
+Your students can see how interest can be positive (as in savings accounts) or negative (like with loans and mortgages).